greenboxal/doggohub/doc/administration/auth/ldap.md

   #   Format: RFC 4515 https://tools.ietf.org/search/rfc4515
   #   Ex. (employeeType=developer)
   #
-  #   Note: GitLab does not support omniauth-ldap's custom filter syntax.
+  #   Note: DoggoHub does not support omniauth-ldap's custom filter syntax.
   #
   user_filter: ''

-  # LDAP attributes that GitLab will use to create an account for the LDAP user.
+  # LDAP attributes that DoggoHub will use to create an account for the LDAP user.
   # The specified attribute can either be the attribute name as a string (e.g. 'mail'),
   # or an array of attribute names to try in order (e.g. ['mail', 'email']).
   # Note that the user's LDAP login will always be the attribute specified as `uid` above.
   attributes:
     # The username will be used in paths for the user's own projects
-    # (like `gitlab.example.com/username/project`) and when mentioning
+    # (like `doggohub.example.com/username/project`) and when mentioning
     # them in issues, merge request and comments (like `@username`).
     # If the attribute specified for `username` contains an email address,
-    # the GitLab username will be the part of the email address before the '@'.
+    # the DoggoHub username will be the part of the email address before the '@'.
     username: ['uid', 'userid', 'sAMAccountName']
     email:    ['mail', 'email', 'userPrincipalName']